Not a blank template - your details are filled in, formatted to Connecticut law, and ready to sign.

 How much notice is required to terminate a lease in Connecticut?

-For month-to-month tenancies in Connecticut, landlords must provide 3 days (if rent paid monthly, otherwise one rental period) notice and tenants must provide 3 days (one rental period) notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Connecticut requires landlords to give 3 days (if rent paid monthly, otherwise one rental period) notice and tenants to give 3 days (one rental period) notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Connecticut Residential Lease Agreement?